 What Is CASB Commonly Used For?

 Administrators determine appropriate security strategies that a CASB helps enforce, providing the defenses necessary to protect data using security layers.
-For example, if your organization allows users to connect to cloud resources using their own devices (e.g., smartphones and tablets), a CASB will enable administrators to monitor data and control access across numerous endpoints.
+For example, if your organization allows users to connect to cloud resources using their own devices (e.g., smartphones and tablets), a CASB enables administrators to monitor data and control access across numerous endpoints.

 A CASB offers several cloud security features that protect data from external and internal hackers as well as malware.
 CASB can be used for:

 • Govern usage: A CASB can be leveraged to ensure only employees utilize cloud services approved by the organization and per established procedures and policies.
+This includes monitoring and controlling access to cloud applications, enforcing usage policies, and providing detailed reports on cloud service usage across the organization.

 • Secure data: Whether stored on a cloud-based server or transmitted across the network, CASBs encrypt and secure data to protect sensitive information against unauthorized access.
 In addition to security and protection, CASBs provide data discovery and data classification tools, allowing organizations to effectively identify and classify sensitive data.
+They can also implement data loss prevention (DLP) policies, monitor data in transit and at rest, and provide real-time alerts for potential data breaches or policy violations.

 • Secure non-corporate SaaS tenants: A CASB offers a powerful solution to monitor and protect access to cloud services used by non-corporate entities (contractors, vendors, or partners), ensuring that they remain compliant with the organization’s security policies.
+This includes implementing granular access controls, monitoring user activities, and enforcing security policies across all users, regardless of their affiliation with the organization.

-• Control risky file sharing: Organizations can better monitor and control the sharing and distribution of sensitive files across cloud services by implementing policies like data loss prevention (DLP) and role-based access controls (RBAC) that limit access based on a user’s role.
+• Control risky file sharing: Organizations can better monitor and control the sharing and distribution of sensitive files across cloud services by implementing policies like DLP and role-based access controls (RBAC) that limit access based on a user’s role.
+CASBs can also provide visibility into file-sharing activities, revoke inappropriate shares, and prevent unauthorized external sharing of sensitive data.

 • Remediate SaaS misconfigurations: CASBs detect and correct misconfigurations in cloud services that could leave them vulnerable to attack.
 This allows an organization to properly secure and configure cloud services.
+They can continuously scan for security gaps, provide recommendations for remediation, and, in some cases, automatically apply fixes to ensure ongoing compliance with security best practices.

 • Prevent data leakage: CASBs can prevent the unauthorized exfiltration of sensitive data from the organization by, for example, implementing DLP policies and monitoring network traffic.
 Organizations can also deploy controls limiting users’ ability to externally share files.
+Advanced CASBs use machine learning algorithms to detect anomalous data movement patterns, such as lateral movements, that might indicate a data breach attempt.

 • Prevent successful attacks: One of the most valuable use cases of a CASB is detecting and preventing attempted cyber-attacks on cloud services by effectively implementing security protocols and monitoring suspicious activity.
+This includes real-time threat detection, user and entity behavior analytics (UEBA), and integration with threat intelligence feeds to identify and block known malicious actors or activities.

 Services Offered by CASB Providers